7 Ways to Host a More Sustainable Thanksgiving Dinner

 1. “Shop” Your Refrigerator

-“Our eyes tend to be bigger than our stomachs and we overbuy during the holidays because of sales or BOGO offers that makes us feel like we’re getting a bargain.
+“Our eyes tend to be bigger than our stomachs and we overbuy during the holidays because of sales or BOGO offers that make us feel like we’re getting a bargain.
 We can show our love for our families and have beautiful, delicious, abundant meals without overserving our guests,” Nierenberg says.
 “Open your refrigerator first.
 The U.S. Environmental Protection Agency (EPA) suggests taking inventory of your refrigerator and pantry to see what you have already before heading out to the store.
 We all have cans hiding in the back corner we forgot about.
 There’s no reason to buy more of what you already have.”

 2. Trust Your Senses